Kseniia888/CFGproject/README.md

-# CFGproject Group 4 Option 2 Edamam Recipes with APIs Ksenia, Gina, Abu (Python Course)
+# CFGproject Group 4
+# Recipe Search Program with usage Edamam Recipes API

 Recipe Search Program
 Welcome to the Recipe Search program!
 This application allows you to search for recipes based on a specific ingredient.
 The program uses the Edamam Recipe API to fetch recipe data.
 Before you begin, please make sure you have read the Edamam API documentation here.